 How the Abortion Pill Works:

-The abortion pill mifepristone, also known as RU-486 or a medical abortion, is prescribed by a healthcare provider up to 10 weeks of pregnancy.
+The abortion pill mifepristone, also known as RU-486 or a medical abortion, is prescribed up to 10 weeks of pregnancy.
 Mifepristone is a drug that blocks the effects of progesterone, a hormone that your body needs to support pregnancy.
 Without progesterone, the embryo cannot survive.

 The Abortion Pill Process::

-A healthcare provider will meet with you to determine if you are eligible for this type of medical abortion procedure.
-You will be given an oral dose of mifepristone, the abortion pill, during the office visit.
-A second drug, misoprostol, will be prescribed for you to take 36 – 72 hours after taking the mifepristone.
-Misoprostol causes contractions that should expel the remains of the baby.
+When you go to an abortion provider, they will meet with you to determine if you are eligible for this type of medical abortion procedure.
+They will give you an oral dose of mifepristone, the abortion pill, during the office visit.
+They will prescribe a second drug, misoprostol, for you to take 24 – 72 hours after taking the mifepristone.
+Misoprostol causes contractions that should expel the embryo.
 This process may take a few hours or as long as a few days.
-You will need to have a follow-up appointment with the healthcare provider to ensure that the abortion was complete and to check for complications.
-The procedure is unsuccessful approximately 5-10% of the time with the potential of requiring an additional surgical abortion procedure to complete the termination of your pregnancy.
+They will schedule you for a follow-up appointment with the provider to ensure that the abortion was complete and to check for complications.
+If the procedure is unsuccessful, you may require an additional surgical abortion procedure to complete the termination of your pregnancy.